hemathota/cse110-software-engineering/index.md

 :woman: [Back to about me](#about-me)

 ## Technical Background and Interests
 - My first introduction to Computer Science was in 11th grade.
-I vividly remember how terrible I was in my Object Oriented Programming with C++ class where my peers were way ahead of me.
+I vividly remember how terrible I was in my Object Oriented Programming with C++ class and my peers were way ahead of me.
 I worked hard to keep up with the course and unknowingly, started falling in love with programming :computer:
 - This pursuaded me to do my my undergrad in computer science at MS Ramaiah Institute of Technology, Bangalore, India  :woman_student:
 - Post my undergrad, I worked in the industry for a couple of years where I gained hands-on-skills in web development, cloud computing, data engineering, databases and data visualization.
 I felt getting way too comfortable at my work...  :woman_technologist:
 - Hence, to challenge myself and expand my knowlege, I decided to pursue my masters at University of California, San Diego :books:
-- And what a journey it has been - there is so much I have learnt not just technically but also personally as I am away my family and loved ones :v:
+- And what a journey it has been - there is so much I have learnt not just technically but also personally as I am away my family :v:
 - I would like to work as a Software Engineering where I can solve challenging problems and write useful code :desktop_computer: